Slow replanting of palm a blow to Indonesia's efforts on environment

 Musdhalifah Machmud, deputy minister at Indonesia’s Coordinating Ministry for Economic Affair, admitted to flaws in the scheme.

-“Communicating the programme to farmers turned out to be not as easy as we anticipated,” she told Reuters, adding many farmers also were worried about strings attached to financing.
+“Communicating the program to farmers turned out to be not as easy as we anticipated,” she told Reuters, adding many farmers also were worried about strings attached to financing.

 The government provides 25 million rupiah ($1,722) in subsidies per hectare and initially required farmers to secure bank loans for additional funds.